Selena Gomez’s New Song ‘It Ain’t Me’ Isn’t About Justin Bieber

 “Somewhere along the lines… We stopped seeing eye to eye… You were staying out all night… And I had enough,” Selena Gomez sings on the track.

-As fans will recall, Selena Gomez and Justin Bieber began dating when they were teenagers but in 2012, they called it quits after 2 years of dating.
-Since then, Bieber has been linked to a number of other female celebrities, including models Hailey Baldwin, Jessica Serfaty and Ashley Moore, and reality star Kourtney Kardashian.
+As fans will recall, Selena Gomez and Justin Bieber began dating when they were teenagers but in 2012, they called it quits after two years of dating.
+Since then, Bieber has been linked to a number of other female celebrities, including models Hailey Baldwin, Jessica Serfaty, and Ashley Moore, and reality star Kourtney Kardashian.

 Selena Gomez’s latest song lyrics, which also include, “Who’s waking up to drive you home